 Are the window and door frames and trim natural wood-stained or painted?
-The gargantuan amount of time and labour to strip, sand and refinish such components is a horrendous, not to mention potentially toxic task and not to be undertaken lightly.
+The huge amount of time and labour to strip, sand and refinish these items is a horrendous, not to mention potentially toxic task and not to be undertaken lightly.

-Living in an old house can be a delightful experience.
+Living in an old house can be a great.
 But living with an outdated kitchen and bathrooms is, well, not so great.
 Thus, I suggest that you factor into the purchase price calculation the cost of having such essential rooms updated.
-It certainly won’t be cheap, but such renovations are known to have the highest rate of return, not to mention the pure joy of a new kitchen.
-Check out this page to learn more about ROI.
+It certainly won’t be cheap, but such renovations are known to have the highest rate of return.

 Check out this page for more about the value of landscaping and curb appeal.

 The old house may be beautiful and exude the charm of yesteryear, but it wasn’t designed and built for today’s modern living.
-Rest assured that it’s going to need some updating, especially if there have been numerous questionable renovation projects undertaken by countless previous owners whose skills didn't align with their delusional beliefs in themselves as expert contractors.
+Rest assured that it’s going to need some updating, especially if there have been numerous questionable renovation projects undertaken by previous owners whose skills didn't align with their belief in themselves as expert contractors.

 Have your home inspector take a close look at the roof, from the topside as well as from the underside in the attic.
 Keep in mind that old houses sometimes grew rooms as families grew kids.
 Thus, various parts of the roof may be older than others.
 If it needs new shingles, that's easily accomplished.
 But if the sheathing beneath the shingles are rotten, or there are access points for critters, then that will cost you a little more to repair.